4bdullah7eeshan/odin-blog-api-backend/README.md

 You can do (nearly) anything you want with the code, with very few exceptions.
 A copy of the License is provided in the LICENSE file in this repository.

+## Background

+This work was done as part of [The Odin Project's](https://www.theodinproject.com/) [Blog API](https://www.theodinproject.com/lessons/node-path-nodejs-blog-api) project.

+### To Odinites

+Thanks for being here :heart: !

+I have revisited this project the second time to gain a deeper understanding of most of the things involved in the creating of a REST API.

+This project was a very simple and a small one.
+Hence, it allowed me to think about all the various pieces.

+It also serves as a good template for all REST API related projects in the [Node.js](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs) path.